 By then her efforts to find KC were well known on the reservation, and it seemed to Lissa that more people than before were willing to help by joining searches and reposting her announcements on Facebook.
 She owed this willingness to the fact that James was in custody and Tex no longer in office, but there was, perhaps, another reason: Many families were desperate for the sort of help Lissa could provide, and word of her benevolence had spread.

 The winter before I met Lissa, a tribal member named Robin Fox had gone missing, abandoned on a snowy night by a companion.
 A domestic violence advocate on the reservation had asked Lissa for help, and so Lissa organized a search party.
-The woman was discovered in
+The woman was discovered in a farmer’s garage, not far from the bar where she last was seen.
+She had climbed into a vehicle, found a key in the ignition, and turned it on, perhaps to stay warm.
+She died of carbon monoxide poisoning.

 Soon afterward, Lissa had founded a nonprofit, which she named Sahnish Scouts.
 Other families from tribes and cities across the West and Midwest began to contact her, many of them missing their sons or daughters.
 Though federal agencies collected no reliable statistics, it seemed likely, based on available data, that Native American women disappeared at higher rates than women in any other demographic.
 In February 2015, the Fargo Native American Commission hosted a forum on missing Indigenous women and invited Lissa to speak.